Bankim Chandra Chatterjee: Literary career

 Bankim was particularly impressed by the historical Gaudiya Vaishnava cultural efflorescence of the 14th and 15th centuries in Bengal.
 Chattopadhyay's commentary on the Bhagavad Gita was published eight years after his death and contained his comments up to the 19th Verse of Chapter 4.

 In a long essay on Sankhya philosophy, he argues that the central philosophical foundation of the overwhelming part of religious beliefs in India, including even Buddhism, lies in the philosophy of Sankhya.
 He was a critique of the philosophy in the sense of its emphasis on personal vairagya (renunciation) rather than political and social power.

 Meeting with Ramakrishna

-Bankim was highly educated and influenced by Oriental thoughts and ideas.
-Ramakrishna in contrast, did not have knowledge of English.
-Yet they had a nice relation between them.
-Once Sri Ramakrishna Paramahansa, playing on the meaning of Bankim (Bent A Little), asked him what it was that had bent him.
-Bankim Chandra jokingly replied that it was the kick from the Englishman's shoe for he was a well-known critic of the British government.